 The Offerings of the 6 Devas

-There is cable car access to the top of the mountain, however, it is also possible to hike to the statue.
-Fortunately, the mountain path is well maintained and it passes through pristine jungle.
-Ta Cu mountain is located fairly close to Mui Ne and accessible by motorbike.
-The giant Buddha lies behind the Linh Son Truong Tho Pagoda at the base of a cliff.
-Furthermore, there are amazing mountain top views from it’s location.
+Fortunately, there is cable car access to the top of the mountain although it is also possible to hike to the statue.
+The mountain path is well maintained and it passes through pristine jungle.
+Ta Cu mountain is located fairly close to Mui Ne and it is accessible by motorbike.
+Furthermore, the giant reclining Buddha statue lies behind the Linh Son Truong Tho Pagoda at the base of a cliff.
+Also, there are amazing mountain top views from the base of the pagoda.

 The Golden Buddha is located in Southern Laos on a hillside adjacent to the Mekong River.
-This meditating Buddha statue is a prominent feature on the horizon as seen from the city of Pakse which sits on the river bank opposite the Buddha.
+Additionally, this meditating Buddha statue is a prominent feature on the horizon as seen from the city of Pakse.
+Pakse, Laos is the capital of Champasak province and it sits on the opposite side of the Mekong river from the giant Buddha statue.
 The economy of Pakse has been slowly improving in recent years.
 As a result, the city has been able to fund projects such as large Buddha statues.
 Although, construction was only recently completed in 2013.

 It is easy to find, simply get a motorbike and cross the Japanese Bridge towards the gleaming spectacle on the horizon.
 Then the monument is accessible by a long stairway from which the golden meditating Buddha statue subtly reveals itself through the trees.

-This statue has the best sunset view of every large and small Buddha statue in the world.
+The iconic location of the statue was an important consideration for it’s placement on this list.
+As a result, the sweeping views from the hilltop where the Pakse Golden Buddha sits compelled it’s inclusion among the world’s best Buddha statues.
+This statue has the best sunset view of all the world’s Buddha statues.
 Therefore, it is best visited in late afternoon to enjoy the sweeping sunset views over the Mekong River.

-#5 Xieng Khuan Buddha Park – Vientiane, Laos
+Xieng Khuan Reclining Buddha Statue – Vientiane, Laos

 The Xieng Khuan Buddha Park is located about 25 kilometers outside Vientiane, Laos.
-The Park features another one of the significant very large Buddha statues that is situated on the banks of a river.
+The Park features another of the world’s best giant Buddha statues that is situated on the banks of the Mekong river.

-The Buddha statue is the largest statue in the park.
-Furthermore, it is also a reclining Buddha and it is 40 meters in length.
+This reclining Buddha statue is the largest statue in the park and it is 40 meters in length.
 The mastermind that developed the Xieng Khuan Buddha Park is named Luang Pu.
 The artist was a priest-shaman who had integrated a unique mixture of Hinduism and Buddhism.
 This mixture of religions was contrived while studying Hinduism in Vietnam.
 As a result, the park is a mixture of 200 Hindu and Buddhist statues.
-This would seem to convey mixed Buddha statues meanings.
-However, this dilution does not detour local Buddhist monks from visiting the park.
+This would seem to convey mixed meaning for the Buddha statues that are located in the park.
+However, this dilution does not seem to detour the local Buddhist monks from visiting.

-The statues in the park seem to be centuries old, however, construction was begun more recently in 1958.
-Therefore, when compared to the Best Buddha Statues such as the Leshan Buddha, these statues are relatively young.
-However, the artists who were working under Luang Pu were all novices!
+The statues in the park would appear to be centuries old.
+However, their construction was actually begun more recently in 1958.
+Therefore, when compared to the most venerable Buddha statues such as the Leshan Buddha, his statues are really a bit impetuous.
+However, the sculptors who were working under Luang Pu were all novices!
 This is a testament to the great skill of the grand master.
 As a result, he carries the honorific title of Bunleua Sulilat.
 This means “venerable grandfather”.

-Buddha statues for home are derived from the same designs and Buddha statues meanings that the ancient sculptors followed in the days of old.
+The Best Buddha statues for your home are derived from the same inspiration that the ancient sculptors followed in antiquity.
 Therefore, while you are traveling in Asia it is highly recommended to bring a small Buddha statue home with you.
-They convey a variety of different meanings which can enhance the tranquility of your life even if you are not a devout follower of the Buddha.
+Buddha statues convey a variety of different virtues which are certain to enhance the tranquility of your life.
+This is true even if you are not a practicing Buddhist.